 Minimalist footwear, running technique, and how physiotherapy can help – Part 2

-Come see the experienced physiotherapists at Pivotal Motion Physiotherapy in North Brisbane today to help!
+Come see the experienced team at Pivotal Motion in North Brisbane today to help!

 As modern communities developed, hard surfaces such as roads and footpaths became more common.
 To counteract this, came the invention of the modern running shoe in the 1970s.